MieterskiAI/ai-complaint-component-identification-system/README.md

 The problem is not a lack of data, but the lack of structured decision support that helps eliminate incorrect options before a final human decision is made.

 ## Solution Concept
+The system is designed as a lightweight decision-support layer on top of existing operational data.

+Instead of replacing human judgment, it focuses on structuring available information and eliminating incompatible component options based on order details, delivery data, and component compatibility rules.

+AI is used exclusively to analyze context and narrow down possible components, providing reasoning that supports faster and more accurate human decisions.

 ## System Architecture